THE UNIVERSITY OF TWENTE IS HOME TO MORE THAN TEN THOUSAND STUDENTS REPRESENTING DOZENS OF NATIONALITIES AND FIELDS OF STUDY. How can you reach them?

 Each year thousands of these bright and eager minds complete their degrees and enter the labour market often joining companies that made an impression while they were still studying.
 That means that in your organisation’s search for new talent, it is important to introduce your company to tomorrow’s workforce as early as you can.

 There are many ways to attract the attention of UT students.
 You might offer an internship or master’s thesis position, organise an informative lecture during a symposium, sponsor a student sports club or advertise on a student association’s website.
 You might participate in a large student event such as the start-of-the-year Kick-In or the Create Tomorrow think tank, or help the university’s Solar Team achieve its mission of building the fastest solar-powered car in the world.
-And what about supporting talented students through scholarships?

 An important step in your search is finding the right people and places to contact.
 The University of Twente has dozens of departments and organisations: some are part of the university, others are run independently by students.
 Please feel free to contact us at any time at Career Services to help you find your way.